-Then he has this insight: "I know I will never have things exactly as I wish they ought to be – and as I would take pride in them."
+Then Merton had this insight: "I know I will never have things exactly as I wish they ought to be – and as I would take pride in them."
 (Ib.)

-In that singular sentence we see a free person.
-As Richard Foster has written, we should pray to be free of the terrible burden of always having to have things go our own way.
+In that singular sentence I see a free person.
+Merton was free of the terrible burden of always having to have things go his own way.

-Pray to be free of the need to get things to always go your way.
+Pray to be free of the need to have things always go your way.